nicholas-long/environment/zet/20231121064457/README.md

   - need an awk script to combine the related sections
     - read any number of files
     - combine related sections and tags into one
+  - enrich step will update backlinks in all other files to point to the correct place by reinserting them after the files are merged
 - any note you want to merge should be linked to the current note. i think that is a reasonable restriction. if you want to merge one quickly, then you can add a link.
 - when merging, the existing note should come first
 - first victim test case